-With better traffic visibility, a motor trike can be a safer, however 3-wheelers do have some of their own, specific dangers.
+With better traffic visibility, a motor trike can be a much safer than motorcycles are, however 3-wheelers do have some of their own, specific dangers.

-The motor trike–or three-wheeled motorcycle–is a relatively new phenomenon compared to the normal motorcycle.
+The motor trike–or three-wheeled motorcycle–is a relatively new phenomenon compared to the normal three wheeled motorcycle.
 However, we are seeing more and more motor trikes on the roads today.

 There is no doubt that they turn heads, with the look of a state trooper motorcycle from the front and a sort of futuristic hover-craft from the rear.
 We have heard them described as part hog part street car, and the names for them are wide ranging: “three-wheelers,” adult tricycles, “trikes,” and even motorcycles with training wheels.

 As a motorcycle accident attorney, I have begun to see injury cases that involve these three-wheel motorcycles.
-For the most part, these cases involve crashes between the three-wheeler and other cars.
+For the most part, these cases involve crashes between the three-wheeler and other traditional motorcycles and cars.

 When I first looked into the safety differences, I assumed that with three wheels instead of two the trike was a safer vehicle than the standard two-wheeled motorcycle.
-The theory is that with three wheels grounding the trike, there is less of a likelihood for “laying down” as there is with a normal, two-wheeled motorcycle.
+The theory is that with three wheels grounding the only is a trike safer than a motorcycle because, there is less of a likelihood for “laying down” as there is with a normal, two-wheeled motorcycle.

 If you are considering buying a motor trike for your first step into the cycle-world, or maybe are thinking about converting your current chopper into a three-wheeler, keep these safety points in mind as you make your decision.

 Attract more attention